wi-fighters/programming-basics/exercises/band-name-exercises.md

 0. The function only includes one return statement (you may need to add / change something else to make this work...)

 0. Every time the function is called, it should store the result in a global array (and still return it like before).

-0. Create a local array with place names